International Day of Hope

 Year of the Rabbit

-by Leung Kit It’s Lunar New Year time again.
+by Jean Janki Samaroo It’s Lunar New Year time again.
 Tomorrow, January 22nd/2023 marks the beginning of this year’s Chinese New Year celebrations.
 If you want to use the proper greetings with your Chinese friends here is what you need to say: “Gong hei fat choy” (恭喜发财) (Cantonese) Gong xi fài (Mandarin).
 This 15 day long celebration will end on February 5th with the Lantern Festival. ...

 January 22, 2023